Elko: Wander in a Weekend

 Check In, Then Head Out

 Elko is full of hotels, thanks to gold mining’s consistent boom.
 Choose from brand new properties on the east end of town, amenity-packed hotel-casinos, like the Red Lion and Gold Country.
 Or HQ yourself in historic Downtown Elko at a number of laid-back motels and delightfully retro motor lodges, like the Thunderbird Motel, all walking distance from all the things.
-Stockmen’s is a crowd favorite in downtown Elko and is across the street from Nevada’s oldest casino (and birthplace of nightly live music)—the Commercial Casino, which is also home of White King, the world’s allegedly largest stuffed polar bear.
+Stockmen’s is a crowd favorite in downtown Elko and is across the street from Nevada’s oldest casino (and the birthplace of nightly live music)—the Commercial Casino, a true state landmark which is also the home of White King, the world’s allegedly largest stuffed polar bear.
 Yes, seriously.
-NOTE: The Commercial is temporarily closed due to the pandemic, but you can still glimpse this famed arctic beast through the window.

 Hoof It Around Downtown, Buckaroo